13 Best Things to do in Manuel Antonio, Costa Rica

 9. Visit a Wildlife Sanctuary

-You can visit Kids Saving the Rainforest’s wildlife sanctuary for a 1.5-hour tour to learn about the diverse wildlife of Costa Rica’s Pacific Coast.
-The tour costs $60 for adults and $45 for children under 12 (children under 3 are free).
-The tour includes viewing sloths, spider monkeys, kinkajous, and other animals.
+Go on a 1.5-hour tour to learn about the diverse wildlife of Costa Rica’s Pacific Coast, which costs $60 for adults and $45 for children under 12 (children under 3 are free).
+This includes viewing sloths, spider monkeys, kinkajous, and other animals.
 You will also learn about the organization’s conservation projects and hear stories about unique animals and the care they receive from dedicated staff.

 10. Go on a Sunset Cruise